 - Swim Strokes | Advanced

-Participants will work on deep water comfort, mastering the fundamentals, learn more advanced stroke techniques, and develop a safety-conscious attitude around water.
+Participants must be accompanied in the water by a parent or guardian.
+This class will work on deep water comfort, mastering the fundamentals, learn more advanced stroke techniques, and develop a safety-conscious attitude around water.

 Prerequisites: Swim 10 yards unassisted using front and back strokes.

 - Participants entering the pool for swim lesson programs will need to complete a health screening including a temperature check before being allowed to participate

 - Participants must wear an appropriate face covering except while in the water

 - Participants should arrive dressed to get into the pool since locker room access will be restricted to after the lesson is over